bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The illustrated pipeline is a common scenario for a lot of different tasks.

 But the platform allows implementation of more complicated processing pipelines.
 So the pipeline can be expanded.
 More input streams can ingest raw data.
-Several input modules can be included in the pipeline to accept the raw data and transform it for passing further to the processing stage.
+Several input modules can be included in the pipeline to accept the raw data and transform them for passing further to the processing stage.

 You can launch more than a single processing module.
 The data streams can be distributed among them in various ways.